 Assam authorities ordered a second post-mortem at Gauhati Medical College.
 The second report was handed to Garg’s wife and is now part of the CID file.

-Assam CID set up an SIT.
+Assam CID set up a Special Investigation Team (SIT).
 FIRs were registered.
 Several people connected to the trip were taken into custody for questioning, including the manager and the festival organiser.
 Charges reported include culpable homicide, criminal conspiracy and later additions related to murder.

 CID reports old financial irregularities linked to Mahanta from his earlier job at an NBFC.
 ED and I-T teams have visited CID; steps to probe money trails and benami properties are expected.